 A central part of the ISM Code is a requirement for the operating company to obtain a Document of Compliance issued by an appropriate authority.
-This document must be kept on board each ship and each ship must also obtain a Safety Management Certificate.
+This document must be kept on board each vessel and each vessel must also obtain a Safety Management Certificate.
 It is the task of the vetting authority to evaluate whether the specific procedures and instructions adopted are suitable in the context of the shipowners’ or managers’ operations.
 The vetting authority is the Flag State, or a classification society or other bodies that have been delegated such authority by the Flag State.

 The status of the ISM Code with regard to the concept of safety regulation in Cl.
 3-22 has caused uncertainty in practice.
 The previous Commentary stated that it “is the establishment of the safety management system per se that constitutes the safety regulation and not the individual provision.”
-This implies that the individual policies, instructions and procedures contained in the Safety Management System (SMS) for the ship does not constitute a safety regulation according to Cl.
+This implies that the individual policies, instructions and procedures contained in the Safety Management System (SMS) for the vessel does not constitute a safety regulation according to Cl.
 3-22.
-Hence, the insurer may not invoke breach of such procedures etc. .
-This view was followed in ND 2010.164 Oslo FRIENDSHIPGAS.
+Hence, the insurer may not invoke breach of such procedures etc. This view was followed in ND 2010.164 Oslo FRIENDSHIPGAS.
 Under the 2016 amendment of the Plan it was discussed whether individual provisions must be seen as part of the ISM regulation and therefore each provision in the system constitutes a safety regulation.
 However, as the Safety Management System will contain individual policies, instructions and procedures that may vary substantially between different shipowners, this would put a prudent shipowner with a more detailed system in a worse position with regard to the insurance cover than a shipowner who has chosen a less detailed system.
 It would be contrary to the goal of the ISM regulation if shipowners were induced to establish a less rigid system in order to prevent the risk of losing their insurance cover due to the breach of a safety regulation.
 It was consequently agreed that the individual instructions and procedures in the SMS do not constitute a safety regulation according to Cl.
 3-22.

 On the other hand, the duty according to the ISM Code is to “develop, implement and maintain” the Safety Management System.
 A mere establishment is therefore not enough if the system is not prudently maintained.
 Further, a repeated breach of the individual instructions or procedures may indicate that the Safety Management System is in reality not implemented or maintained by the management, or that they have failed to supervise the system, cf. further under Cl.
 3-25 below.
 Seen in this perspective, the judgement in ND 2010.164 Oslo “FRIENDSHIPGAS” is too categorical when it states that a breach of the shipowner’s individual manuals neither directly nor indirectly constitutes a breach of a safety regulation according to the Plan.
 To the extent an individual manual repeatedly is breached by the management, depending on the circumstances in each case such breach may also be considered breach of a safety regulation.